Eczbek/xieite/docs/console/CursorPosition.md

 # xieite::console::CursorPosition
-Declared in `<xieite/console/CursorPosition.hpp>`
+Defined in header `<xieite/console/CursorPosition.hpp>`

 <br/>

-A simple class for storing the row and column positions of the console cursor.
+A simple struct for storing the row and column positions of the console cursor.

 <br/><br/>